MONEI/MONEI-AdobeCommerce-Magento2/README.md

 # Monei Module Monei Payment

 ## Description
-Module for Monei payment integration in Magento 2.
+Module for MONEI payment integration in Magento 2.

 ## Versioning
 This package follows semver for versioning.